minimob/minimob-adwall/README.md

-# Android Client Sample for Minimob Adwall
+# Android Sample for Minimob Adwall

-This is a sample project on how to implement minimob adwall library to diplay ads on your app
+This is a example project on how to implement minimob adwall library in order diplay ads on your application.

-#Download and installation
+# Download and Install
-Download [the latest AAR][1] and added to your project as a module
+Download [the latest AAR][1] and add it to your project as a module

 # How to use the library:

-- Download

-- Extend the AddWallActivity and create a new instance of AddWallWebView.
+- Extend the AddWallActivity on a new Activity class

-- Implement OnCreate Method and add the below code
+- Implement OnCreate Method and add the code below
 ```groovy
         // This method is used to declare if the payout of an offer will be multiplied
         // with the last value that you provided on AddRatioRange method.